proxectonos/instruction_datasets/README.md

 Users should ensure they comply with the respective licenses when using these datasets.
 If a dataset requires attribution, non-commercial use, or has other restrictions, those conditions must be respected.
 For more details on specific license terms, please refer to the official documentation or the original data sources.

+## Acknowledgements

+These datasets were developed and compiled within the Nós Project, funded by the Ministerio para la Transformación Digital y de la Función Pública - Funded by EU – NextGenerationEU within the framework of the [project ILENIA] (https://proyectoilenia.es/) with reference 2022/TL22/00215336.

 ## Citations

 ```bibtex